ResearchIT/pronto-user-docs/docs/interactive_computing/x_forwarding.md

 By default, PuTTY should have the port set to 22, and connection type should be set to SSH.
 If neither of these are set, please configure them.

-In the Host Name box, type the name of the server you are connecting to, we're using Condo as the example here:
+In the Host Name box, type the name of the cluster you are connecting to, we're using Pronto as the example here:

 ```
-condo2017.its.iastate.edu
+pronto.las.iastate.edu
 ```

 Your PuTTY screen should look like this: